Writings & Art

 What I did have in my head, however, was the exact painting I wanted to paint to go with it, even if the poem was a bit raw and unfinished.

-Before the Rain By Gregory PayetteArtwork by Gregory PayetteLeonard pulled
+Before the Rain By Gregory PayetteArtwork by Gregory PayetteLEONARD PULLED

 By Gregory Payette